A Proven Path to Proficient Chinese

-At MSL Master, the path of learning Chinese is defined by two inter-related and also stand-alone series of Chinese textbooks, Mandarin Express series and Chinese Reading and Writing series.
-These books are for non-Chinese speakers to learn Chinese efficiently, effectively and systematically, talking them from complete beginners to Chinese proficiency and cultural literacy.
+At MSL Master, the path of learning Chinese is defined by two inter-related and also stand-alone series of Chinese textbooks, the Mandarin Express series and the Chinese Reading and Writing series.
+These books are for non-Chinese speakers to learn Chinese efficiently, effectively and systematically, taking them from complete beginners to Chinese proficiency and cultural literacy.